 Key facts: No annual fee

 The British Airways American Express card is issued directly by American Express.
-This analysis is focussed on the free version of the card – I write about the Premium Plus version separately.
+This analysis is focused on the free version of the card – I review the British Airways Premium Plus American Express card here.

-Any American Express you may have which are issued by Lloyds, Barclays, TSB or MBNA will not directly impact on whether you are accepted for this card.
+Any American Express cards you may have which are issued by Lloyds Bank will not directly impact on whether you are accepted for this card.

 A larger bonus of 6,000 Avios is available if you are referred by an existing cardholder.
-Please e-mail me at raffles [at] headforpoints.co.uk if you would like a referral.
+Please e-mail me at rob [at] headforpoints.com if you would like a referral.